Xkiztor/vaxtlistan/AI-instructions.md

 - **Frontend**: Nuxt 3
 - **Styling**: Tailwind CSS, Nuxt UI
 - **Backend/Database**: Supabase(Database, Auth)
-- **Hosting**: Netlify
 - **State**: Pinia

 ---

 ## Rules - !!IMPORTANT!!

 This is for a production website!!
 (VERY IMPORTANT!!)
 Write everything proffessianaly.
+The UX should be very good.
-Always use Nuxt UI components (only the ones that exist).
+Always use Nuxt UI components (only the up to date ones that exist).
 They start with U and then the normal name of the element.
 Use https://ui.nuxt.com/
 Write comments for everything.
 Write readable code.
 Use supabase like: "const supabase = useSupabaseClient();" Use Typescript and define types
 You don't need to import to vue files as everything is auto-imported (some things still needs to be imported) Use Nuxt 3 conventions (definePageMeta, useAsyncData, etc.)
-Use arrow functions.
+Always use "useAsyncData" (very important for SSR and load times) Use arrow functions.

 ---